hranicka/ha-jablotron/custom_components/jablotron_web/README.md

 - Check coordinator data in debug logs
 - Verify sensors exist in your Jablotron system
 - Ensure the correct service_id is configured

+**Frontend errors: "entity-picker.no_match" or "device-picker.no_match" (Czech language)**
+- These are **NOT** from this integration
+- They are Home Assistant core frontend bugs in Czech translations
+- Safe to ignore - they don't affect functionality
+- Appears in logs as: `[frontend.js.modern...]
+Failed to format translation...`
+- Can be resolved by switching HA language to English temporarily

 ## API Endpoints